The Impact of Connectivity on the Production and Diffusion of Knowledge: Two-Player Economy

-Higher uncertainty about the risky arm (namely $\beta$ closer to $1/2$) is associated with higher gains from exploration, and hence lower upper threshold.
-Figure \ref{fig: precision} confirms this intuition.
-In addition, higher $\beta$ increases the exploration gain upon receiving conclusive signals about $\theta$ more so than it raises the opportunity cost of exploration absent of such signals.
-Therefore, it lowers the individual's incentive to exploit the safe arm, hence shrinking the exploitation region (see $\underline{\pi}$ in figure \ref{fig: precision}).
+Higher uncertainty about the risky arm (namely intermediate levels of $\beta$) is associated with higher gains from exploration, and hence lower exploration threshold.
+Figure~\ref{fig: precision} confirms this intuition.
+In addition, higher $\beta$ increases the exploration gain upon receiving conclusive signals about $\theta$ more so than it raises the opportunity cost of exploration absent such signals.
+Therefore, it lowers the individual's incentive to exploit the safe arm, thereby shrinking the exploitation region (see $\underline{\pi}$ in Figure~\ref{fig: precision}).